 Felix is the weekly student publication of Imperial College London, and was founded in 1949.
-The Editor oversees the production of the paper throughout the year and ensures that it goes to print every week; tasks include design, writing, copy editing and photography.
-The Editor seeks out contributors and editors for other sections, and encourages students to write!
+The Editor oversees the production of the paper throughout the year and ensures that it goes to print every week; tasks include design, writing and photography.
+The Editor seeks out contributors and editors for other sections, not to mention encouraging students to write!